bluebirz/bluebirz.github.io/_drafts/2025-terraform8-ifelse-forloop.md

 {% include bbz_custom/expand_series.html key=page.series.key index=page.series.index %}

-Like other programming languages, Terraform allow us to create resources in dynamic and flexible way.
+In Terraform, one resource block basically means one object.
+However, like other programming languages, Terraform allow us to create resources in dynamic and flexible way.
 Yes, I'm talking about conditions and repetition.

 ## h2